info443-wi22/project-2-kvpoch/README.md

 Tests should pass in both browsers.
 If it is not, try hiding all scales, disable animations, adjust tolerance and/or threshold at the beginning of the JSON file to be as low as possible.

+For **bugs and issues**, they are reported on the issues tab at https://github.com/chartjs/Chart.js and used to improve and create further tests to check the functionality of the library.

+If a user wants to report a bug, they should:
+- check if it's already an existing issue
+- isolate the problem to a simple test case
+- include a demonstration of the bug on a website such as https://jsbin.com/ or https://codepen.io/pen/

+All this information is from the `chart.js` documentation and available to learn more at https://www.chartjs.org/docs/latest/.

 ## Applied Perspective

 We’ve chosen to apply the **evolution** perspective.
 The evolution perspective aims for a system that is adaptable amongst the inevitable changes that all systems eventually face.
 It also strives for a system that balances the costs associated with supporting this adaptability.
 Although these qualities are desirable in practically any system, they’re especially important for Chart.js.
 Being the second most popular JavaScript charting library, it’s depended on by a wide variety of users, which all introduce a different technology level that must be accommodated by Chart.js.
 Since its first release in 2014, the library has undergone over 80 releases to keep up with this demand.